A History of Disabled Nikkei, East Side Freedom Library (ESFL), July 2022

-Wartime Incarceration of Deaf Japanese Americans (December 2021)
+Wartime Incarceration of Deaf Japanese Americans National Library of Medicine (NLM), December 2021

 A post based on Deaf scholar Newby Ely’s “The Wartime Incarceration of the Deaf and Hard of Hearing Nikkei in U.S. Camps, 1942-1946” and several sources from the National Library of Medicine about WRA policies toward and experiences of disabled Japanese Americans in the incarceration camps.

-Japanese Americans and the Americans with Disabilities Act Parts I and II (December 2021)
+Japanese Americans and the Americans with Disabilities Act Parts I and II Discover Nikkei, December 2021

-My presentation for the Tadaima 2021 annual pilgrimage about Japanese American disability history and the lives of disabled people in the incarceration camps.
+Presentation for the Tadaima 2021 annual pilgrimage about Japanese American disability history and the lives of disabled people in the incarceration camps.
 Here is a link to the main Tadaima 2021 program.
+Direct YouTube link here.

-My poster presented at the 2021 Asian American Studies (AAAS) conference about Okinawan and Ainu (indigenous Japanese populations in the south and north), Native Hawaiian, American, and Alaskan and Japanese Americans who intermarried within these communities
+Poster presented about Okinawan and Ainu (indigenous Japanese populations in the south and north), Native Hawaiian, American, and Alaskan and Japanese Americans who intermarried within these communities.

-My poster presented at the 2021 National Council of Public History (NCPH) conference about Japanese American disability history, including Japanese American contributions to the Americans with Disabilities Act (ADA) of 1990
+Poster presented about Japanese American disability history, including Japanese American contributions to the Americans with Disabilities Act (ADA) of 1990

 More than 800 participated in the “Unheard Stories: Asian Americans Experiencing Hate” conversation after a hate crime that killed 8 people in Atlanta, including six Asian American women on March 16, 2021